mzlogin/awesome-adb/README.en.md

 Physical density: 420
 ```

-the output shows the density of the device is 420dpi.
+The output shows the density of the device is 420dpi.

 If screen density has been changed by command, the output would be like this: